mikiTesf/wrex/README.md

     concluding_prayer=Concluding Prayer
     # Test string(s)
     bible_reading=Bible Reading
-    # Test string for the word "minute" (it's short form in some languages).
+    # Test string for the word "minute" (it's abbreviation in some languages).
     # Sometimes it is necessary to include the leading or trailing space character
     # right before or after the word
     filter_for_minute= min.